CalebEverett/arloader/README.md

 ```
 Wallet balance is 1549658342531 winstons ($49.82).
 At the current price of 444274406 winstons ($0.0221) per MB, you can upload 3488 MB of data.
 ```
-5. Upload your files, specifying a `log_dir` to write statuses to so you check on the status of your uploads later.
+5. Upload your files, specifying a `log_dir` to write statuses to so you check them later.
 Make sure to wrap your paths in quotes to avoid your shell expanding them into lists of files.
 ```
 cargo run upload "tests/fixtures/[1-5]*.png" --log-dir target/tmp/
 ```